MyHush/hush-swing-wallet-ui/README.md

-# DEPRECATED DO NOT USE
+# BEWARE

 watchonly=true addresses show up as OWN addresses currently!
 You have been warned.
+Some automated software like BarterDEX create these.

 # [HUSH](https://myhush.org/) Desktop GUI Wallet